 Enter your email address to receive notifications for author Katie Moulton

-You have been added to the notification list for author Katie Moulton
+Confirmation link sent to your email to add you to notification list for author Katie Moulton

 More in this series

 I debated for a long time whether I would describe sex with Reese.
 I didn’t know if I could stand knowing that it might turn some readers on, that it could sustain their fantasies about underage girls.
 Some of you have come to this essay for the sex, whether you’d admit to it or not.